This page contains some common seen issues and their solutions.

 Rewrite '.ssh/authorized_keys' file (for Gitea SSH keys)on the Gitea admin panel.

-If you get a similar error without the public key part (shown below) then authentication succeeded, but some other setting is preventing ssh from reaching the correct repository.
+The following is an example of a missing public SSH key where authentication succeeded, but some other setting is preventing SSH from reaching the correct repository.

 fatal: Could not read from remote repository.
 Please make sure you have the correct access rights and the repository exists.